Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

-where the logical probability $m(x)$ can be computed by counting the ratio of observations $s$ conforming to such a description $x$ from all possible $s\in \mathcal{S}$, \ie, the probability of being true in a given world model.

-Carnap's theory \cite{carnap1952outline,bar1953semantic} can be viewed as an inspiring and classical extension to Shannon's work.
-However, given the BHC paradox in the logical probability-based measurements \cite{carnap1952outline,bar1953semantic}, Floridi \etal \cite{floridi2004outline} propose TSSI to model the \textit{informativeness} from both the polarity of a message $x$ (\ie, true or false) and the degree of discrepancy between $x$ and a given observation.
-Intuitively, for a received true message $x$ perfectly conforming to a given world model, the expected semantic discrepancy is zero.
+However, CSIT measures the information for a statement based on the logical probability only, and ignores the influence of the truth on the amount of information, which will lead to a dilemma that the same logical probability of a false message and a true message imply the same amount of information.
+Meanwhile, it encounters the Bar-Hillel-Carnap (BHC) Paradox, that is, the ironical assignment of maximum information to the contradictions.
+For instance, for the message ``A and not A'', the corresponding logical probability equals $0$, thus the information measure going to infinity.
+To address these issues, Floridi \etal \cite{floridi2004outline} propose TSSI to model the \emph{informativeness} from both the polarity of a message $x$ (\ie, true or false) and the degree of discrepancy between $x$ and a given observation.
+Intuitively, for a received true message $x$ perfectly conforming to a given world model $\mathcal{S}$, the expected semantic discrepancy is zero.
 Otherwise, depending on the truth value of $x$, a function $f(\cdot)$ is further introduced as

-where ${e}$ is the number of false atomic sub-messages in the message $x$, and \emph{l} is the total number of atomic sub-messages. \emph{n} denotes the cardinality of possible semantics consistent with message ${x}$, and ${n_l}$ is number of all possible semantics that can be expressed in a $l$-length message. \eqref{equ:Floridi_DegreeCombined} can be interpreted as that for a true message, it is the most indiscriminate, and can be portrayed by \emph{degree of vacuity}; while for a false message, $f(\cdot)$ depicts the \emph{degree of inaccuracy}.
-Based on \eqref{equ:Floridi_DegreeCombined}, \cite{floridi2004outline} defines the \emph{degree of informativeness} as
+where ${e}$ is the number of false atomic sub-messages in the message $x$, and \emph{l} is the total number of atomic sub-messages. \emph{n} denotes the cardinality of possible semantics consistent with message ${x}$, and ${n_l}$ is the number of all possible semantics that can be expressed in an $l$-length message. \eqref{equ:Floridi_DegreeCombined} can be interpreted as that for a true message, it is the most indiscriminate, and can be portrayed by \emph{degree of vacuity}; while for a false message, $f(\cdot)$ depicts the \emph{degree of inaccuracy}.
+Based on \eqref{equ:Floridi_DegreeCombined}, \cite{floridi2004outline} further defines the \emph{degree of informativeness} as